History of West Virginia: Separation

-Even before the American Civil War, counties in northwest Virginia had desired to break away from Virginia to form a new state.
-However, the federal Constitution did not allow a new state to be created out of an existing state unless the existing state gave its consent.
+Even before the American Civil War, some people in northwest Virginia had desired to break away from Virginia to form a new state.
+However, the federal Constitution did not allow a new state unless the old state gave its consent.
 Soon after the Union government declared that the Restored Government was the legitimate government of the Commonwealth, the Restored Government asserted its authority to give such approval.
 It authorized the creation of the State of Kanawha, consisting of most of the counties that now comprise West Virginia.
 A little over one month later, Kanawha was renamed West Virginia.
 The Wheeling Convention, which had taken a recess until August 6, 1861, reassembled on August 20, 1861, and called for a popular vote on the formation of a new state and for a convention to frame a constitution if the vote should be favorable.

 In the election held on October 24, 1861, 18,408 votes were cast for the new state and only 781 against.
 At this time, West Virginia had nearly 70,000 qualified voters, and the May 23, 1861 vote to secede had drawn nearly 54,000 voters.
 However, most of the pro-Confederate elements no longer considered themselves citizens of the United States; they saw themselves as citizens of another country (the Confederacy) and did not vote in elections sponsored by the United States.
 Votes from the secessionist counties in the October 24 vote on statehood were mostly cast by refugees in the area around Wheeling, not in the counties themselves.
 In secessionist counties where a poll was conducted it was by military intervention.
 Even in some counties that had voted against secession, such as Wayne and Cabell, it was necessary to send in Union soldiers.

 Returns from some counties were as low as 5%, e.g. Raleigh County 32–0 in favor of statehood, Clay 76–0, Braxton 22–0, and some gave no returns at all.
 The Constitutional Convention began on November 26, 1861, and finished its work on February 18, 1862.
 The instrument was ratified on April 11, 1862, with 18,162 votes for and 514 against.